 Image files and PDFs containing handwriting are unstructured data.
 Your application cannot search them, parse them, or extract meaningful information without processing.
 OCR converts pixels into text, but JSON structures that text into a format your application can actually work with.

 Converting OCR results to JSON makes the extracted text searchable, accessible, and ready to integrate with databases, analytics tools, and business applications.
-Instead of just getting a blob of text, you get structured data that preserves the document's layout and includes quality indicators.
+Instead of just getting a blob of text, you get a hierarchy you can iterate over and document metadata you can store.

 What Makes JSON Ideal for Modern Applications